 One of the services manufacturers may offer to installers is the possibility to get trained and certified in installation and maintenance of products of certain brands.
 Offering this opportunity benefits manufacturers, because it assures a certain degree of brand loyalty among installers.
 For installers, a benefit of brand certification is the image of trustworthiness in the eyes of their clients.
 However, specialization of installers in installing and maintaining products of a certain brand, through training and certification from manufacturers, may also limit the flexibility of installers to use products of other brands, and thus limit the scope of services offered to their clients.

-To get an insight in installers’ attitudes towards training and certification in certain brands of installation products, we asked the opinion of around 900 installers from six countries.
+To get an insight in installers’ attitudes towards training and certification in certain brands of installation products, we asked in the Q1 2019 report of the European Mechanical Installation Monitor the opinion of around 900 installers from six countries.
 The results show major differences between countries.

 When looking at the amount of installers that are already trained and certified by a certain brand, Poland takes the lead with 82%, while Belgium comes in second with 75% of the installers.
 The lowest percentage was found in France, where only 47% of the installers indicates to be trained and certified by certain brands of installation products.